The South Korean horror film grossed $85 million overseas

 The horror film broke a number of South Korean film records when it was released in 2016, including being the first film to have the highest single day gross.
 San-ho Yeon’s film was also the first movie of the year in Korea to attract 10,000,000 to the box office.

-Train To Busanadapted into a VR experience. was so successful that it is being
+Train To Busan was so successful that it is being adapted into a VR experience.

 Universal, Paramount, Lionsgate, Screen Gems and New Line Cinema all fought to remake the popular horror flick.
 Eventually, New Line Cinema won the battle.